glaucia86/dotnet-toronto-meetup/README.md

 }
 ```

-4. Now execute the command: (inside the folder: `FunctionApp` )
+4. Now execute the command: (inside in the folder: `FunctionApp` )

 ```bash
 > func host start
 ```

-This commando will generate a Endpoint api: `http://localhost:7071/api/Hello`
+This command will generate a Endpoint API: `http://localhost:7071/api/Hello`

 5. Now, go to the `BlazorApp` folder and execute the command: